Red watches the clefairy walk away, mind stuttering and restarting between thoughts.

 And then the clefairy reaches the front door and vanishes.

-“The fuck,” Leaf finishes in a deadpan voice, just as Red’s brain processes this final bit of information and snaps it all into place.
+Red’s brain finally lurches back into gear as it processes this final bit of information, and everything snaps into place.

 They both jump as an arbok suddenly appears in front of them, swaying from side to side with its hood flared.
 “Would you have preferred something like this?” the voice says.
 “The point was to bring you this way without making you feel threatened.”

 “W-why wouldn’t you just use the speakers instead?”
 Red asks, pulse once again dashing frantically at the sudden appearance of the arbok.
 Red can definitely tell the voice is coming from the direction of the door now.

 “The answer will be obvious once you step inside.
 Which you still haven’t done.
 Now hurry up.”
 The arbok vanishes.

 Red and Leaf exchange a look.